 Roth contributions are taxed when taken from your paycheck but offer the incentive that qualified distributions are tax-free when made after a 5-taxable-year period of participation and is either made on or after the date you attain age 591⁄2, made after your death, or attributable to your being disabled.
 In contrast, tax-deferred contributions are not subject to income tax when deducted from your paycheck, but are taxed when you take a distribution.

-Another incentive to the after-tax Roth 403(b) SRA and Roth 457(b) plans is that you may postpone distributions indefinitely during your lifetime (requires rollover to a Roth IRA) and you can even pass assets tax-free to your heirs.
+Another incentive to the after-tax Roth 403(b) SRA and Roth 457(b) plans is that you may postpone distributions indefinitely during your lifetime and you can even pass assets tax-free to your heirs.